lucasgsfelix/Transfermarkt-Crawler/README.md

+# Transfermarkt Crawler

 ## Overview

 	Crawler for the website transfermarkt.com.
 The site is a huge database with soccer info as leagues, teams and players.

 ## Quick Start

+	This WebCrawler can work in two different way:
+		- You can only retrieve using a singular module:
+			* Teams
+			* Players
+			* Leagues

+		- You can also retrieve by inputing a league, which will gather Teams and Players.

+		- You can define the seasons that will be crawled.

+	- To execute the code you can run python main.py or import the modules for your code.

 ## Modeled Dataset

+	Three diffenrent dataset can be modeled from the Transfermarkt Web Crawler.
+Next, we present each one these datasets.

 ### Teams